-Liability insurance is required for all students attending clinicals and is available through a group policy.
-Additional program-specific fees will be attached to your tuition each semester
+Liability insurance is required on all students attending clinical and is available through a group policy.
+Additional program specific fees will be attached to your tuition each semester

 Further information about the selection process is listed on the BRTC website.